 The dates for the rest of the year are as follows…….

-- December to be Confirmed
+- Dates to be Confirmed

 The Porthcawl market is held Griffin Park Community Centre on New Road.
 There’s very little information on their Facebook page, other than what we’ve told you but it’s still worth a peek.
 Go along to the market though, you’ll have a great time.
 PORTHCAWL.